marcy-terui/serverless-alexa-skills/README.md

 ## alexa auth
 Authenticate with Amazon OAuth2.

-### Caution
-- **The security token expires in `1 hour`.
-If an authentication error occurs, please execute this command again.**
 - This command creates a local web server to receive OAuth2 authentication redirects.
-The default port is `3000`.
+The default port is `9090`.
 If you want to change the port, please change `custom.alexa.localServerPort` setting.

+**Note: You must use the 9090 port if use the default security profile.
+If you want to use another port number, you have to create a custom security profile with "http://127.0.0.0:$YOUR_PORT_NUMBER/cb" as Allow Return URLs.**

 ```shell
 $ serverless alexa auth -h